kantega/notsoserial/README.md

 See http://foxglovesecurity.com/2015/11/06/what-do-weblogic-websphere-jboss-jenkins-opennms-and-your-application-have-in-common-this-vulnerability/ for details on this attack.

+> Please note: invoker-defender only does what it does.
+It does not fix the problem with deserialization attacks.
+It only knowns about and unserializes some well known classes.
+It cannot protect you from deserializing other vulnerable classes.

 ## How?

 invoker-defender makes some well known vulnerable classes non-serializable by rewriting their byte code when the class loads.